China posts highest Q3 pork output in three years as herd recovers - Up News Info

 ($1 = 6.4383 Chinese yuan)

-(Reporting by Dominique Patton; Editing by Kim Coghill, Krishna Chandra Eluri and Ana Nicolaci da Costa)
+(Reporting by Dominique Patton; Editing by Kim Coghill, Krishna Chandra Eluri, Ana Nicolaci da Costa and Louise Heavens)